spraphul/blog/_posts/2019-12-03-Multi-Head-Self-Attention-in-NLP.md

 So, **X** is the input word sequence and we calculate three values from that which is **Q(Query)**, **K(Key)** and **V(Value)**.
 So the task is to find the important words from the Keys for the Query word.
 This is done by passing the query and key to a mathematical function(usually matrix multiplication followed by softmax).
 The resulting context vector for **Q** is the multiplication of the probability vector obtained by the softmax with the **Value**.

-So in Self Attention, The Query and Key and Value, all are generated from the same input sequence X, thus its name contains **Self** word.
+When the Query and Key and Value, all are generated from the same input sequence X, it is called **Self Attention**.

 ![self](https://uploads-ssl.webflow.com/5d97a4cbfecfcd70873a37d1/5daa9f120d705b66e57ee953_aiayn%20self%20attention%20mechanism%20-%20umaneo-FR.svg)